 The therapy uses medicines to keep certain hormones from being made.
 Or the medicines used may stop the hormones from helping cancer cells grow.
 For endometrial cancer, the hormones affected are estrogen and progesterone.
 You take the medicines by mouth or as a shot (injection).
 The medicines control the cancer cells both inside and outside the uterus.
 For endometrial cancer, hormone therapy may help to shrink or kill the cancer.
 In some cases, the cancer may respond to the treatment for some time.
 But the response may not last.

 Your doctor may advise hormone therapy for you in any of these cases:

-Surgery and radiation are not good choices for you, either because your health is poor or the cancer has spread to other parts of your body
+Surgery and radiation are not good choices for you.
+This may be because your health is not good.
+Or it may be because the cancer has spread to other parts of your body.

 You have already been treated for endometrial cancer, and it has come back

-You’re young and want to get pregnant, and your cancer hasn’t spread (surgery would be postponed to try to give you a chance to become pregnant.
+You’re young and want to get pregnant, and your cancer hasn’t spread.
+Surgery would be delayed to give you a chance to become pregnant.

-Your doctor will test samples of the cancer cells from your biopsy or surgery to see how they respond to the hormones.
+Your doctor will test cancer cell samples of the cancer cells from your biopsy or surgery.
+They will be tested to see how they respond to the hormones.
 This helps your doctor know if hormone therapy may work for you.

 Hormone therapy medicines for endometrial cancer

 Progestins.
 These are the most common hormone treatment used.
 They slow the growth of endometrial cancer cells.